bwagner77/docs-test/function/runtimes-languages.md

     }
 }
 ```
-## .NET Isolated Process
+## .NET isolated process

 Previously functions only supported a tightly integrated mode for .NET
 functions by running as a *class library* in the same process as the host.
 This mode has deep integration between the host process and functions.

-With the .NET isolated process, functions run *out-of-process*.
+With the .NET isolated process functions run *out-of-process*.
 This
 decouples the code from the runtime, thus eliminating assembly version
 conflicts between the app and the host process.
 A .NET isolated function
 project is basically a .NET console app project that targets a